Poecilotheria hanumavilasumica: Description

 The ground color of the first pair of legs is daffodil yellow.
 The femur has a black band covering three quarters of the part.
 The patella is daffodil yellow with a thin black band distally.
-The tibia also daffodil yellow with a thick black transverse band.
+The tibia is also daffodil yellow with a thick black transverse band.
 The ground color of the fourth pair of legs is bluish grey, with a black patch proximally.
 The femur has a bluish grey band.
 The patella is also bluish grey with faint black mark distally.
-The tibia isbluish grey.
+The tibia is bluish grey.

 When comparing the females of this species to the males, the males have a significantly shorter lifespan than the females.
 While the females can live up to 10 years, the male spiders typically only live through one to two breeding seasons (Siliwal).

+P. hanumavilasumica is a member of the Poecilotheria radiation and has bright yellow legs I and II.
+It includes the Indian and Sri Lankan species Poecilotheria regalis, Poecilotheria fasciata, Poecilotheria rajaei, and Poecilotheria striata.
 P. hanumavilasumica bears a strong resemblance to its sibling species, P. fasciata.
 The distinguishing features between these two species include the following: the band on the femur of leg I in P. hanumavilasumica is notably broader than that in P. fasciata.
 In P. hanumavilasumica the band on the femur of leg IV forms a continuous line, while in P. fasciata, it appears disjointed.
 P. hanumavilasumica can be easily distinguished from other species within the same radiation group, such as P. regalis and P. rajaei, due to the presence of a ventral abdominal band.
 In the case of P. striata, the banding is thicker on all four legs.
 However, the most distinctive difference between P. hanumavilasumica and its sibling species, P. fasciata, lies in the morphology of the spermatheca.

-The diagnosis.
-P. hanumavilasumica is a member of the Poecilotheria radiation and has bright yellow legs I and II.
-It includes the Indian and Sri Lankan species Poecilotheria regalis, Poecilotheria fasciata, Poecilotheria rajaei, and Poecilotheria striata.
-P. hanumavilasumica and P. fasciata, its sister species, are very similar in appearance.
-The following characteristics separate the two species: Compared to P. fasciata, the band on the femur of Leg I of P. hanumavilasumica is far wider.
-Leg IV of P. hanumavilasumica has a continuous band on the femur, whereas P. fasciata has a disjointed band.
-With the ventral abdominal band present on P. regalis and P. rajaei, it may be distinguished from the other species in the radiation with ease.
-On all four legs of P. striata, the banding is thicker.